 Activism-wise, I began to find real direction after I found a religious community that was a good fit for me, Joy Mennonite Church, a tiny progressive Mennonite Church, led by pastors Moses and Sadie Mast.
 This church kept me grounded and at times even gave me affordable housing close to my school (a godsend during law school), but also provided me a base of activism when we founded what would later become known as the Center for Conscience in Action.
 In time, my work with CCA would lead me to becoming involved in the work of the GI Rights Network and the Military Law Task Force of the National Lawyers Guild.

 Work-wise, I continued to work some for my father’s law firm during school breaks, but also worked on campus, mostly as a computer lab tech for the law school.
-I was the only law student who worked at the computer lab, with most of my coworkers being international students (mostly in the MBA program) who were primarily from India, Pakistan and the surrounding region.
+I was the only law student who worked at the computer lab, with most of my coworkers being international students (mostly in the MBA program) who were primarily from India, Pakistan, Sri Lanka, and the surrounding region.
 I saw first-hand the ways that many of my law school classmates shamefully treated my co-workers in demeaning ways, which helped me to remember whose side I was on in these struggles; I became convicted that I should never allow myself to believe the toxic idea that being a lawyer meant that one was superior to others.

 I graduated from law school in December 2005 and then I plunged into the fast paced two-month process of preparing for the bar exam.
 I passed the exam and completed all of my requirements to be admitted to the bar in September 2006.